gunta/skypilot/README.md

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/gunta?style=social)](https://github.com/sponsors/gunta)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-SkyPilot is an unofficial CLI and TUI for OpenAI's Sora 2 video generation API.
+SkyPilot is a CLI and TUI for OpenAI's Sora 2 video generation API.
 It helps you launch jobs, monitor progress, download outputs, and automate your release workflow with AI-authored changelog entries.

 **🌐 [Visit the landing page](https://gunta.github.io/skypilot)** | **❤️ [Support via GitHub Sponsors](https://github.com/sponsors/gunta)**

-> **Disclaimer:** SkyPilot is an unofficial GUI for OpenAI's video generation API.
+> **Disclaimer:** SkyPilot is a GUI for OpenAI's video generation API.
 It is not affiliated with, endorsed by, or sponsored by OpenAI.

 ## Why SkyPilot?